 Employer only APCs

 Employers can award additional annual pension to active Scheme members.
 This is limited to the maximum allowed, which should be reduced by any amount of additional annual pension the employer has already contributed towards or is contributing towards under a Shared Cost APC.
 The maximum at April 2014 was £6,500 and represented an increase from the 2008 Scheme maximum of £5,000.
-The maximum of £6,500 is increased each April from April 2015 by Pensions Increase, assuming a PI date of 1 April 2013.
-The maximum for the 2024/25 year is £8,344.
+The maximum of £6,500 is increased each April from April 2015 by Pensions Increase (PI), assuming a PI date of 1 April 2013.
+The maximum for the 2025/26 year is £8,903.
 An employer may also make such an award to a member who left on the grounds of redundancy or business efficiency up to six months after their date of leaving.

 The employer would make a one-off contribution to buy a set amount of additional pension for the member.
 The cost is determined by the employee’s age and the amount purchased.